Kimberly R. Moffitt

 Associate Dean, Student Success

 John Stolle-McAllister joined the Department of Modern Languages, Linguistics and Intercultural Communication in 2000 and the Dean’s Office in 2014.
 His research and teaching interests include cultural change and social movements in Latin America.
-He authored Mexican Social Movements and the Transition to Democracy, which analyzes two towns’ resistance to development projects that threatened their livelihoods and their sense of community.
-His current book project examines the development of intercultural political, community and environmental relationships in Kichwa communities in northern Ecuador in the wake of that country’s Indigenous rights movement.
+In addition to numerous articles and chapters dealing with social movements demanding decolonial cultural change in Latin America, he authored Mexican Social Movements and the Transition to Democracy (2006), which analyzes two towns’ resistance to development projects that threatened their livelihoods and their sense of community.
+His most recent book, Intercultural Interventions: Politics, Community and Environment in the Otavalo Valley (2019) examines the development of intercultural political, community and environmental relationships in Kichwa communities in northern Ecuador in the wake of that country’s Indigenous rights movement.
 He earned his BA from Bates College, and his MA in Hispanic Literatures and PhD in the Comparative Studies of Discourse and Society from the University of Minnesota.

 Eva Dominguez, the Assistant Dean of Finance, joined the Dean’s Office in 1999.
 She brings extensive administrative experience in college administration, as well as a diverse background in both private and public sectors.
 She received her first degree in archeology and classics, but now spends her time as a CPA.

 Tamara Brown has been in the University of Maryland System since 1984.
 She joined UMBC in 1999 as the Administrative Assistant for the Department of Public Policy.
 In 2007, she joined the College of Arts Humanities and Social Sciences.
 She currently assists the Dean and Associate Deans with recruitment and promotion and tenure.